Za’atar Chicken Bake

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

 - zesty tahini dressing, for serving

-- Preheat oven to 425°.
+- Preheat oven to 425°F.

 - Whisk together olive oil, lemon zest, lemon juice, za’atar, salt and pepper in a small bowl to make the marinade.
 Reserve 2 Tablespoons to use on the veggies.